talaugust/CS598LFall2024/assignments.md

 ## Final Report
-Every team will hand-in a 10 page report summarizing their findings.
+Every team will hand-in a report summarizing their findings.
 When writing up your findings, look at the research papers we have read in class.
 My expectation for the final project is that it significantly extends previous findings in an area within CS.
 Your research project should be a plausible attempt at contributing a novel result.
 The final write-up should have the quality of a publishable paper, with the contribution being roughly that of a short paper (e.g., a workshop paper).
 The papers should be a maximum of 10 pages.
+Aim for 7 to 10 pages.

 For guidance on writing research papers, please refer to papers you enjoyed reading in class, here are also two links for writing [HCI](https://faculty.washington.edu/wobbrock/pubs/Wobbrock-2015.pdf) and [NLP](https://medium.com/@vered1986/tips-for-writing-nlp-papers-9c729a2f9e1f) research papers.